What to Pack for the Ride

 2. A small bag on your bike to carry everything you need with you on the road.
 (If you can fit all of that stuff in your jersey pockets that's fine.
 More on what to carry with you on the bike in a minute).
 Rental bikes do NOT come with these bags.

 3. A small daypack or gym bag that will go in our support vehicles every day.
-This is where you put extra sunscreen, walking shoes for a tour where you don't want to wear your bike shoes, your sarong or wrap for visiting temples, and a bathing suit for the days when we will be swimming mid-ride.
-(Those days will be announced in advance -- not to worry).
+This is where you put extra sunscreen, walking shoes for a tour where you don't want to wear your bike shoes, your sarong or wrap for visiting temples, and a bathing suit for the day when we will be swimming mid-ride.
+(This will be announced in advance -- not to worry).
 Again, no open-top bags, so your stuff doesn't wind up scattered all over the floor.

 Expect summertime temperatures.
 Bring TWO water bottles with you on the bike or you will dehydrate and die.
 Have a nice day!
 NO ONE should be out on the route with just one water bottle.